yuvital/yuvital-life-sdk-ios-swift-sample/README.md

 **Add to Podfile**

-If your project doesn’t have a `Podfile` yet, create one in your Xcode project directory:
+If your project doesn’t have a `Podfile` yet, create one in your Xcode project directory (make sure CocoaPods is already installed):
 ```ruby
 cd <PATH_TO_YOUR_XCODE_PROJECT>
 pod init